0x-Adi/0x-Adi/README.md

 ## 🙋 About Me

-I'm a **Data Science graduate student** at Vellore Institute of Technology, Chennai and with a background in Computer Applications from MAKAUT, West Bengal.
+I'm a **Data Science student** at Vellore Institute of Technology, Chennai and with a background in Computer Applications from MAKAUT, West Bengal.

 My work spans **NLP, Machine Learning, Deep Learning, and Data Visualization**.
 I love asking *"why"* and letting data answer from building sentiment analysis tools and chatbots, to designing Power BI dashboards that drive business decisions.